kevinomics/shapleyDecompo/README.md

 ```

 The function `shapleyDecompo()` is wrap function of several functions
-used to compute the decomposition.
+used to compute the decomposition:

-The function `getFactorList()` is used to extract the list of factors in
+1. The function `getFactorList()` is used to extract the list of
-the model.
+    factors in the model.

 ``` r
 factors <- getFactorList(